mohnish/rearrange-tabs/README.md

 - To move a tab to its left, use `Alt+Shift+Left`
 - To move a tab to its right, use `Alt+Shift+Right`

 It's as simple as that.
+Here's how it looks like: [https://www.youtube.com/watch?v=A1X3geKtF8A](https://www.youtube.com/watch?v=A1X3geKtF8A)

+## Installation

+Install the extension by visiting this Chrome Web Store link: **[Chrome Web Store](https://chrome.google.com/webstore/detail/rearrange-tabs/ccnnhhnmpoffieppjjkhdakcoejcpbga)**

 ## Features: